lfedgeai/AegisEdgeAI/README.md

 * **Proof of Residency** at the edge → The metrics agent is cryptographically bound to the host platform hardware TPM identity.
 All the data from the edge metrics agent, including replay protection, is signed by a host TPM resident key which is verified by the collector.

 * **Proof of Geofencing** at the edge → The geographic region is included in the payload from the edge metrics agent and is signed by host TPM.
-The geographic region verification is done before collector ingest to lock the gate where it matters, rather than trying to quarantine data after it’s already in your system.
+The geographic region verification is done before collector before data is ingested into the system.

 ## Architecture
 The system follows a microservices architecture with three main components: